AbhilashBinkam/tech-stack-theory/README.md

 when a web Appication is making a requst to redis cluster, firstly the client has to understand what the configuration of the cluster is, since cluster config is dynamic and maintained by the cluster itself.

-* T0 Seed Nodes: A, B --> client will ask the cluster for cluster slots
+* At time T0 --> client will ask the cluster for cluster slots --> Seed Nodes: A, B and C
-* T1 Slots: {A:0-5500, B:5501-11000} --> Cluster responds with each nodes having the slots range (refer 3rd Image)
+* At time T1 --> Before we make a request to the cluster the client has to update it's understanding on what the cluster config is, since cluster config is dynamic and maintained by the cluster so we've to ask the cluster for cluster slots --> In response we get the slots range  --> Slots: {A:0-5500, B:5501-11000} --> Cluster responds with each nodes having the slots range
-* T2 we can fetch the key that we wanted to fetch
-	--> Lets say the HASH_SLOT = CRC16("mykey") mod 16384 HASH_SLOT = 14687
+* At time T2 --> we can fetch the key that we wanted to fetch --> Lets say the HASH_SLOT = CRC16("mykey") mod 16384 HASH_SLOT = 14687

 From the hashslot we can see that the range falls in C category (11001-16383)